owulveryck/blog/content/post/simple-rnn-in-go.md

 # Shakespeare and I, encounter of the third type

-A couple of months ago, I have attented to the Google Cloud Next 17 event in London.
+A couple of months ago, I have attended to the Google Cloud Next 17 event in London.
 Among the talks about SRE, and keynotes, I've had the chance to listen to Martin Gorner's excellent introduction: [TensorFlow and Deep Learning without a PhD, Part 2](https://www.youtube.com/watch?v=fTUwdXUFfI8).
 If you don't want to look at the video, here is a quick summary:

-_a 100 of lines of python are reading all Shakespeare's plays;, it learns his stysle, and then generates a brand new play from scratch._
+_a 100 of lines of python are reading all Shakespeare's plays;, it learns his style, and then generates a brand new play from scratch._

 Of course, when you are not data-scientist (and I am not), this looks pretty amazing (and a bit magical).